-We have audited the accompanying statement of assets and liabilities of AB FlexFee US Thematic Portfolio (the "Fund") (one of the portfolios constituting AB Cap Fund, Inc. (the "Company")), including the portfolio of investments, as of December 31, 2020, and the related statement of operations for the year then ended, the statements of changes in net assets for each of the two years in the period then ended, the financial highlights for each of the three years in the period then ended and the period from June 28, 2017 (commencement of operations) through December 31, 2017 and the related notes (collectively referred to as the "financial statemets").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund at December 31, 2020, the results of its operations for the year then ended, the changes in its net assets for each of the two years in the period then ended and its financial highlights for each of the three years in the period then ended and the period from June 28, 2017 (commencement of operations) through December 31, 2017, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying statement of assets and liabilities of AB Sustainable US Thematic Portfolio, formerly known as AB Flex Fee US Thematic Portfolio (the "Fund"), (one of the portfolios constituting AB Cap Fund, Inc. (the "Company")), including the portfolio of investments, as of December 31, 2021, and the related statement of operations for the year then ended, the statements of changes in net assets for each of the two years in the period then ended, the financial highlights for each of the four years in the period then ended and the period from June 28, 2017 (commencement of operations) to December 31, 2017 and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Fund at December 31, 2021, the results of its operations for the year then ended, the changes in its net assets for each of the two years in the period then ended and its financial highlights for each of the four years in the period then ended and the period from June 28, 2017 (commencement of operations) to December 31, 2017, in conformity with U.S. generally accepted accounting principles.